-Strand Reading: Literature Торіс Key Ideas and Details connects to story demonstrates comprehension of a text, knowledge of characterization, and an initial understanding of how a story the larger world. • Level Progression Statement grade level, students are expected to use details from the text to make inferences and determine the theme. an infer an overarching concept about life or the world (e.g., Hard work earns rewards, Don't make judgements based on a appearances), supporting this theme with specific details found in the text.
-They summarize the text by incorporating characters /character traits, setting, and plot events.
+Retelling a story demonstrates comprehension of a text, knowledge of characterization, and an initial understanding of how a story connects to the larger world.

+In the next grade level, students are expected to use details from the text to make inferences and determine the theme.
+Students can infer an overarching concept about life or the world (e.g., Hard work earns rewards, Don't make judgements based on appearances), supporting this theme with specific details found in the text.
+They summarize the text by incorporating characters/character traits, setting, and plot events.